hunglvosu/hunglvosu.github.io/_pages/about.md

 ## News

+ - **[Dec 2022]** My proposal "CAREER: Geometric Techniques for Topological Graph Algorithms" is recommended for funding.

+ - **[Dec 2022]** Our paper "Tuning the Tail Latency of Distributed Queries Using Replication " is submitted to [Arxiv](https://arxiv.org/abs/2212.10387).

  - **[Oct 2022]** Our paper "Approximate Distance Oracles for Planar Graphs with Subpolynomial Error Dependency" is accepted to [SODA 2023](https://www.siam.org/conferences/cm/conference/soda23).

  - **[July 2022]** Our paper "Low Treewidth Embeddings of Planar and Minor-Free Metrics " is accepted to [FOCS 2022](https://focs2022.eecs.berkeley.edu).